TiltMeSenpai/simpleCMS/templates/posts/2014/6/SQL_Part_1.md

 <h3 class="panel-heading">Server:</h3>
-    Okay, so I'm not going to w:qrite up the whole server here.
+    Okay, so I'm not going to write up the whole server here.
 If you want the code, I'll make a gist and link it over here.
 However, these are the important parts of the program.
     <div class="panel">
         <h4 class="panel-heading lang-sql">
             Adding an Entry: